 Coming to live in Jávea is one of the best decisions anyone could make – but, of course, we could be a little biased.
-The latest available statistics (2019) show that 43% of its population of 27,604 are foreigners and that more than 4,500 of those registered residents have come from the UK.
-In the wake of BREXIT, it has become more important than ever for British citizens to ensure that they are legally resident in Spain to be able to benefit from the rights outlined in the UK-EU Withdrawal Agreement.
+The latest available statistics (2020) show that over 48% of its population of 28,016 are foreigners and that more than 4,400 of those registered residents have come from the UK.
+In the wake of BREXIT, it has become more important than ever for British citizens who were living in Spain before December 31st 2020 to ensure that they are legally resident in Spain to be able to benefit from the rights outlined in the UK-EU Withdrawal Agreement.
 Being properly registered also opens up many doors, including the right of residency, freedom of movement and access to the health system.

 DISCLAIMER: These notes are based on our own experiences when we went through the processes a few years ago.
 As always, processes evolve and we would appreciate any updates based your own encounters with bureaucracy.
 If you have any doubt, we recommend employing the services of a professional advisor.
 There are several reliable options in our Business Directory.

 On December 31st 2020, after many, many months of blustering and flustering, negotiation and re-negotiation, the United Kingdom finally formally withdrew from the European Union.
 As a consequence, UK nationals have lost their automatic right to live and work in EU countries and are now regarded as ‘Third Country’ citizens.
 Here is our guide to what requirements now apply to Brits.